10 Tips for an Indulgent, Spa-Like Bubble Bath Experience for Valentine's Day (or Any Day!)

 If you're with a partner, end with a relaxing massage, if desired.

-Choose a bubble bath that has a fragrance that relaxes you.
+Find a bubble bath whose fragrance that relaxes you.
 Everyone's scent preference is different, so you may want to try a few different foaming bath gels to suit your taste and/or your mood on a particular day.

-Real Simple magazine has both "old-fashioned" and foaming vanilla-honey bubble bath recipes, and there are 10 homemade bubble bath recipes on the Hello Glow blog.
+If you're looking to save money or prefer to control the ingredients, there are plenty of homemade recipes both online and in books.
+Try Real Simple magazine's "old-fashioned" and foaming vanilla-honey bubble bath recipes or the 10 homemade bubble bath recipes on the Hello Glow blog.

 STEP 2: Set the Stage for Relaxation or Romance With Lots of Flickering Candles

 Candles instantly create a wonderfully relaxing ambiance that helps you unwind and soothes away your stress - the perfect setting for a luxurious and/or romantic bubble bath!
 And, of course, candlelight is extremely flattering.
 Everyone likes to look his or her best...especially when sharing a bath with a romantic partner!

 I suggest buying high quality soy candles, since they burn more cleanly than paraffin wax candles and don't produce sooty smoke.
 Beanpod Candles is one brand that makes excellent quality biodegradable soy candles with lead-free wicks and a proprietary process that distributes the scent from the essential oils evenly throughout the wax and locks in the beautiful color.

 Also, if you're using a strongly scented bubble bath product (or if you just prefer an unscented environment), choose either unscented candles or delicately scented candles in a complementary fragrance so the two don't compete.